mozilla-l10n/localizer-documentation/src/products/mozilla_org/testing.md

 ### [navigation.lang](https://www.mozilla.org/)

 This page is activated on production whether it is localized or not.
 It is not an independent page but a file of shared content.
 When clicking on any of these topics on the navigation bar, **Firefox**, **Projects**, **Developers** or **About**, you will see a drop-down window with subcategory topics.
 Within each of the topics, there is a description and a few links to help you dive deeper further into a topic which takes you to a different page.
 When reviewing the content, keep in mind the following:
-* Not all links take you to a site that's localizable for all locales.
+* Not all links take you to a site that’s localizable for all locales.
-* Not all products are offered in your locales.
+* Not all products are offered in your locale.
 * Brand and product names must remain unchanged.